nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.1.
 Viewing help : `help`

+Opens a side window that displaying all commands and syntax.<br>
 Format: `help`

 > Help is also shown if you enter an incorrect command e.g. `abcd`